PJMichaels/Chemistry-Capstone/README.md

 Note: This environment can also be created on a non-GPU enabled machine, but the proper version of pytorch should be selected and installed according to the instructions [here](https://pytorch.org/get-started/locally/)

 ## Overview:

+For this project we utilized a blend of several python and shell scripts and notebooks.
+A flow scheme for our workflow is as follows:

+    # Make Draw.io flowchart/architecture diagarm